|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Cowra-Japan conversations: MURAKAMI Teruo, TAKAHARA Marekuni and YAMADA Masayoshi as former prisoners of war, Cowra, 1942–1945: Interviewed by Terry Colhoun at Australian War Memorial, Canberra, on 7 August 2004 (AWM S03331)

 "YAMADA: I don’t think my role was anything special.
-I was just one of the others, but Mr KAKIMOTO, whose family has travelled to Australia with us this time, was a group leader.
+I was just one of the others, but Mr KAKIMOTO, whose family has traveled to Australia with us this time, was a group leader.
 He told me that he was a Zero pilot, or something like that.
 We just followed his orders."

-Thanks to Robert Piper, Osamu Tagaya and Edward Rogers for additional information.
+Thanks to Robert Piper, Osamu Tagaya and Edward Rogers for additional information

 Are you a relative or associated with any person mentioned?